 Students work closely with professors who care about them and provide opportunities for student learning and development as confident lifelong learners.
 The faculty use a variety of evidence-based teaching methods that address adult students’ learning needs.
 Learners assume responsibility for their learning and are active participants in the learning process.

 End of Program Student Learning Outcomes

-- Integrate advanced knowledge of nursing and related disciplines in the roles of FNP, Nurse Educator.
+Integrate advanced knowledge of health care through related disciplines in the roles of the master’s-prepared nurse.

-- Analyze and apply evidence-based practice (EBP) research in the areas of clinical practice, professional development, educational or administrative settings, to improving outcomes.
+Apply evidence-based practice (EBP) research in the areas of clinical practice, professional development, educational or administrative settings, to improve outcomes.